An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Introduction

-The most common role of ontology in RS design consists in providing a taxonomic classification of items~\cite{Bellekens2008, Blanco2008, Ijntema2010}.
-In this approach, user profiles are indexed by the entities from the ontology and each dimension is weighted according to the preferences of the explicit (e.g. ratings, likes)~\cite{Bellekens2008, Blanco2008} and/or implicit users (e.g. reads, views)~\cite{Ijntema2010}.
-Non-domain ontologies have also been used in combination with domain ontologies to boost the recommendation process, but their integration is achieved by means of rules or inference engines~\cite{Lopez2010, Martinez2015, Porcel2015}.
-Other approaches aim to model both the users and items with ontologies looking for relationships in a single semantic space \cite{Naudet2008, Yong2011, Martinez2015}.
-Most of these approaches either use light-weight ontologies or use ontologies as a source for a controlled vocabulary, resulting in a shallow or null use of the ontological hierarchical structure.
-The exception are the approaches that use inference engines~\cite{Bellekens2008, Porcel2015}.
-Recent approaches~\cite{Nilashi2018, Martin2014} manage to handle large ontologies while exploiting relationships along the entire hierarchy.
+The most common role of ontology in RS design consists of providing a taxonomic classification of items~\cite{Bellekens2008, Blanco2008, Ijntema2010}.
+According to this approach, user profiles are indexed by the entities from the ontology and each dimension is weighted according to the preferences of the explicit (e.g., ratings, likes)~\cite{Bellekens2008, Blanco2008} and/or implicit users (e.g., reads, views)~\cite{Ijntema2010}.
+Non-domain ontologies have also been used in combination with domain ontologies to aid the recommendation process, but~their integration is achieved by means of rules or inference engines~\cite{Lopez2010, Martinez2015, Porcel2015}.
+Other approaches aim to model both users and items with ontologies looking for relationships in a single semantic space~\cite{Naudet2008, Yong2011, Martinez2015}.
+Most~of these approaches either use lightweight ontologies or use ontologies as a source for a controlled vocabulary, resulting in a shallow or null use of the ontological hierarchical structure.
+The~exceptions are the approaches that use inference engines~\cite{Bellekens2008, Porcel2015}.
+Recent approaches~\cite{Nilashi2018, Martin2014} manage to handle large ontologies while exploiting relationships along the entire~hierarchy.

-When practitioners plan to develop a new RS, they face the problem to selecting the information resources needed to bootstrap the new system.
-During these initial stages, CBF/KBF/OBF approaches are to be preferred over CF alternatives, given the obvious lack of user feedback.
-Although, there is an extensive body of literature on each of these approaches, traversal studies comparing the performances of alternative methods on a single dataset are scarce.
-In this paper we aim to fill this gap and to provide practitioners with useful insights for decision making regarding information resources.
+When practitioners plan to develop a new RS, they face the problem of selecting those information resources needed to bootstrap the new system.
+During~these initial stages, CBF/KBF/OBF approaches are to be preferred over CF alternatives, given the obvious lack of user feedback.
+Although~there is an extensive body of literature on each of these approaches, traversal studies comparing the performances of alternative methods on a single dataset are scarce.
+In~this paper, we aim to fill this gap and to provide practitioners with useful insights for decision-making regarding information~resources.